Skip to content

 Three reference frameworks carry most of the weight in an OT security design, and they fit together rather than compete.

-ISA/IEC 62443 is the international series for the security of industrial automation and control systems, developed by the ISA99 committee and the IEC.
-It defines the zones-and-conduits model and the SL 1 to SL 4 security levels, and it sets requirements across asset owners, integrators and product suppliers.
-The series is published through the IEC and through ISA as the ISA/IEC 62443 series.
-It is the primary standard most Australian sites should design to.
+ISA/IEC 62443, developed by the ISA99 committee and the IEC, is the international series for the security of industrial automation and control systems.
+It defines the zones-and-conduits model and the SL 1 to SL 4 security levels, sets requirements across asset owners, integrators and product suppliers, and is the primary standard most Australian sites should design to.
+The series is published through the IEC and described by ISA.

 The Purdue model and ISA-95 give the architectural map.
-The Purdue Enterprise Reference Architecture underpins the ISA-95 enterprise-control integration standard and organises a plant into the levels described below.
-IEC 62443 then draws zone boundaries onto those levels.
+The Purdue Enterprise Reference Architecture underpins the ISA-95 enterprise-control integration standard and organises a plant into the levels shown below; IEC 62443 then draws zone boundaries onto those levels.
+The fourth reference, the ACSC Essential Eight, is the Australian baseline and is covered in its own section.

 The Purdue model and where the boundaries sit